 There are some significant steps:

-- DISCERNMENT OF ONE’S VOCATION
+1. DISCERNMENT OF ONE’S VOCATION

 It is necessary to be confirmed both in the vocation to consecrated life and the call to discern our charism.
 The first happens through the personal journey of prayer and with the help of a good spiritual director.
 The second is through frequent visits to the community and conversations with the Sisters.
 The two components do not necessarily happen in a specific order.
 Often the elements of both aspects intermingle in the ordinary life of the young woman.
 God has unique ways to speak to the depth of our individual hearts to write a great story in our lives.
 However, it is very important, indeed necessary, for both “ingredients” to be present to move forward in the journey.
 There is no time frame for this initial component of the discernment process.
 The young woman needs to be in dialogue with the vocation director since there is a mutual discernment from the perspective of the woman and from the community.
 Visiting a community of sisters for a day, weekend, or a week can become an integral part of the discernment process.
 The vocation director also might suggest spending a semester or a year in a volunteer experience to help a young woman continue to discern.
 If you would like to hear about the volunteer experience, please read more.

 - APPLICATION PROCESS